-A Biblical Theology of Womanhood - WMCM2329
+A Biblical Theology of Womanhood - WMCM1137/2329

 The purpose of this course is to provide an amplified and comprehensive study of biblical womanhood.
-Biblical principles will be applied to life relationship in the home, church, and world.
+Biblical principles will be applied to life relationships in the home, church, and world.
+Prerequisite: None

-A Survey of Feminist Theology - WMCM2340
+A Survey of Feminist Theology - WMCM1140/2340